mmarkdown/mmark/Syntax.md

 Images:
 :   Images are not supported and we fake an artwork with some of the meta date.
 Using the example from
     RFC 7991 output would just yields: `<artwork>img.jpg "alt" "title"</artwork>`.

+Block quote:
+:   Supported by faking an list with style empty.

+Horizontal Line:
+:   Outputs a paragraph with 60 dashes `-`.

 ### HTML5 Output